wp-plugins/woopra/readme.txt

 * [NEW] Adding Error Handling Code
 * [ACTIVATED] Uncommented code for events to work now!
 (Posting Comment, Searching)
 * [BUG] Javascript for the Frontend again is updated to work with the new Woopra.js master file.
 * [BUG] Fixed 'Site not part of...'.
-In most cases the XML data returned was not being inturpted correctly.
+In most cases the XML data returned was not being interpreted correctly.
 * [CHANGE] Events code re-written from scratch.
 * [CHANGE] No more dropdown for the 'Timeout' feild.
 This value must be a whole number.
 Numbers will round down to the lower number if it's set a fraction.
 Setting it to '0' (Zero) will remove the override timeout.